-A request generally contains the identification number of the page
+A request generally contains the page’s identifier

-) that should be generated (e. g.
+(the so-called page slug) that should be generated (e. g.

-.
+example extension, the so-called plugin.
 This plugin should display a list

 amount of all enclosed posts.
-In figure 3-4 you can see the output of the
+In figure 3-4, you can see the output of the

 plugin in the frontend.
 This output is embedded within the greater overview